Skip to Content

 S-hooks

-The hook is inserted into the curtain hole and the other end is latched over the curtain rod.
+The hook is inserted into the hole and the other end is latched over the rod.
 The hook is visible above the drape since it is uncovered.
 They are available in a variety of colors and styles, ranging from plain to ornamental.

 S shower style hooks

-See this s-hooks at Amazon [sponsored link]
+See these s-hooks at Amazon [sponsored link]

 Stationary hooks

-The curtain panel remains immovable.
+The panel remains immovable.
 However, it can be opened and closed using a tie-back at the window’s side.

 Curtain Rod Holders